Prerequisites

 - A working Bilt app you’re ready to publish

-- An Apple Developer account ($99/year)
+- Enrollment in the Apple Developer Program ($99/year)

 - Enroll as an individual or organization